ravi-kumar7/documentation/docs/bank-connect/react.md

 </div>

 ## Including the library
-The library is available as a npm package.
+The library is available as an npm package.
 To install the dependency

 <CodeSwitcher :languages="{npm:'npm',yarn:'yarn'}">
 <template v-slot:npm>